How to use the PE & Sports premium in Oxford, South East

 We likewise use local authority and main government information; this allows us to track our pupils and endeavour to narrow achievement gaps.
-The Sports Premium Grant is additional funding from the Government to enhance provision of athletics (PE) and sport in primary schools.
-The grant ought to be utilized to establish or include to the PE, physical activity and sport activities that school already deal and construct capability and ability within the school to ensure that improvements made now will benefit pupils joining the school in future years.
+The Sports Premium Grant is additional funding from the Government to improve provision of athletics (PE) and sport in primary schools.
+The grant ought to be utilized to establish or include to the PE, physical activity and sport activities that school already offer and construct capability and ability within the school to ensure that improvements made now will benefit pupils joining the school in future years.

-Allowances for the academic year 2020/21 were calculated utilising the variety of pupils in Years 1 to 6, as taped at the January 2018 Census as follows: – Schools with 17 or more qualified pupils get 16,000 plus 10 per qualified pupil; and – Schools with 16 or fewer qualified pupils get 1000 per qualified pupil.
+Allowances for the academic year 2020/21 were calculated utilising the variety of pupils in Years 1 to 6, as tape-recorded at the January 2018 Census as follows: – Schools with 17 or more qualified pupils get 16,000 plus 10 per qualified pupil; and – Schools with 16 or fewer qualified pupils get 1000 per qualified pupil.